verrazzano/docs/content/en/docs/guides/sidecar/_index.md

 However, these resources are not currently configurable and additional containers are required to customize the Fluentd configuration file and the container image.
 For more information on Fluentd sidecars and DaemonSet, see [Logging]({{< relref "/docs/monitoring/logs" >}}).

-The following instructions demonstrate how to attach and deploy a custom Fluentd sidecar to [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) components using the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) example application.
+The following instructions use the [ToDo List]({{< relref "/docs/samples/todo-list" >}}) example application to demonstrate how to attach and deploy a custom Fluentd sidecar to a [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) component.
 Before deploying the application, you will need to edit the application and component YAML files.
 Run the following commands to create a local copy of them:
 ```
 $ curl {{< release_source_url raw=true path=examples/todo-list/todo-list-components.yaml >}} --output todo-list-components.yaml
 $ curl {{< release_source_url raw=true path=examples/todo-list/todo-list-application.yaml >}} --output todo-list-application.yaml
 ```
-The `todo-list-components.yaml` file contains the [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) which is where we will modify the deployment.
+The `todo-list-components.yaml` file contains the [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}), which is where you will modify the deployment.

 ## Create a Fluentd custom sidecar configuration file